sofia-dominguezc/MNIST-diffusion/README.md

 Models are stored in e.g. `parameters/MNIST/` by default.
 The weights are in e.g. `Diffusion.pth`, and the arguments to initialize the model are saved as a dict in `Diffusion.pickle`.

+The architectures are a combination of convolutional neural network (CNN) and self-attention (Vision Transformer) layers.

 All models were trained in a single NVIDIA RTX 4070.

 ### MNIST